 The Joy of Calatheas

 The rich greens, bold patterns, and occasional flashes of the underside of leaves make for a beautiful display.
-Combine this with their contribution to creating a more humid, less drying atmosphere.
-This means they help with your wellbeing too.
+Combine this with their contribution to creating a healthier home with clean air, more humid and less drying atmosphere, they help with your wellbeing too.

 Learn more about caring for your houseplants by clicking here.